darkmatter08/toy-models-for-superposition/README.md

 It is possible that tenary encoding is happening.
 Values close to 0 are used to splits up the features to be represented between w1 and w2.

-While in w1, the values are strongly positive or negative.
+One a feature is in w1, the values are strongly positive or negative.
-Similarly in w2, the values are strongly positive or negative.
+Similarly, once a feature is in w2, the values are strongly positive or negative.

 The tenary encoding may not be strictly 1, -1, 0 but rather strongly positive, strongly negative or close to zero.